 Why Do I Support The Right To Die Legislation?

-Lots of reason, and lots of things that I’ve seen both in my professional life, and personal life.
+Lots of reasons, and lots of things that I’ve seen both in my professional life, and personal life.
 Why am I thinking about it now?
 Well, this isn’t the first time I’ve written about this subject.
 See my blog from a year or so ago about this topic here.

 What made me think about it again now?
 In all honestly, it was something I saw on Animal Planet.
 Yes, the channel with all of the nature shows.